DamRsn/juce-opengl-crash/README.md

 # Juce OpenGL + Image Caching Crash Repro

-Simple reproducible example of a crash in JUCE when using OpenGL and image caching via `juce::Component::setBufferedToImage`.
+Simple reproducible example of a crash in JUCE when using OpenGL, image caching via `juce::Component::setBufferedToImage` and `juce::Component::getCachedComponentImage()->invalidateAll()`.

 What this repo is